-Kyocera is delighted to announce the winner of the UK ECOSYS endurance competition.
+Kyocera announce winner of UK ECOSYS Endurance Competition

 The winner was Fiona MacKenzie who runs a professional and consultancy service in Bristol.
 She is still using a Kyocera FS-1500, an analogue laser A4 printer capable of 10ppm and the first printer to incorporate Kyocera’s ECOSYS technology, which she purchased in October 1993.

 Fiona retrained about 15 years ago to become an interior designer, so used the FS-1500 for assignments at college.
 She even had a bespoke cabinet built for it alongside her computer.
 Fiona has suffered severe rheumatoid arthritis for many years and cannot use a pen, so all her correspondence has been done via the computer and printed on the FS-1500.

 She said: “I recently upgraded to Windows Vista and with the help of Kyocera staff got it working with my printer.
 I was so happy with the level of support that I received.
 The printer has done over 18000 pages and is still reliable.”